GGP1/kure/README.md

 ## Configuration

 Kure by default will create the database and look for the configuration file in the user home directory, unless the path of it is set in an environment variable called `KURE_CONFIG`.
+Paths inside the configuration file must be **absolute**.
 Moreover, for executing a configuration for just one command use `<command> --config path/to/file`.

-In this file we can also specify where to save our database, modify its name and set a path to a file with **only** the master password (Kure will read all the bytes in file and use that as the master password), allowing the user to use external hardware and create multiple databases with different passwords.
+In this file we can also specify where to save our database, modify its name and set a path to a file with **only** the master password (Kure will read all the bytes in the file and use that as the master password), allowing the user to use external hardware and create multiple databases with different passwords.

 Finally, use `kure login` and `kure logout` to set and remove the **master password hash** from the configuration file.
-If you decide not to store it, you will be asked for it everytime it's needed.
+If you decide not to store it, you will be asked for it everytime it's required.
 The master password is the only non-encrypted information, our focus is on giving you secure ways of handling it.
 Make sure no one reads the hash as they will be able to decrypt your information.

 *Formats supported*: JSON, TOML, YAML, HCL, envfile and Java properties.